 LBJ Tree Lighting

-It’s that wonderful time of year here at the Lyndon B. Johnson State Park and Historic Site with the 45th Annual LBJ Tree Lighting being held on Sunday, Dec.
-21, 2014 at 6 p.m.
-This tradition was started 45 years ago in the Hill Country community by President and Mrs. Johnson.
-This is a memorable family evening for all to experience the heritage of the Texas Hill Country and continue the legacy of Lyndon B. Johnson and his family.
+It’s that wonderful time of year here at the Lyndon B. Johnson State Park and Historic Site: The 47th Annual LBJ Tree Lighting will be on Sunday, Dec.
+18th, 2016 at 6 p.m.
+Experience the heritage of the Texas Hill Country and continue the legacy of Lyndon B. Johnson and his family.

-Take time to extend holiday wishes to patients at Hill Country Memorial Hospital by signing a holiday card to be delivered to those patients who will not be home for the holidays.
+Extend holiday wishes to patients at Hill Country Memorial Hospital by signing a holiday card.
+We’ll deliver the cards to patients who will not be home for the holidays.

 Also a reminder during the holidays the park will be open daily except Christmas Day and New Year’s Day; there is limited access and the buildings and farm will be closed.